-The Company lent \$1,804,200 to the Managing Director and employees of the Group to acquire 5,820,000 ordinary shares on 28 December 2016 (Grant Date) as part of the Employee Share Ownership Plan (ESOP), which was approved by shareholders at the Annual General Meeting on 29 November 2016.
+The Company lent \$178,500 to employees of the Group to acquire 700,000 ordinary shares on 6 September 2017 (Grant Date) as part of the Employee Share Ownership Plan (ESOP), which was approved by shareholders at the Annual General Meeting on 29 November 2016.
 The shares were issued on the Grant Date.

 These shares have not vested and therefore have not been included in share capital.
 The shares will vest in three equal tranches on the first, second and third anniversaries of the Grant Date.
-The Company estimates the fair value of this director/employee share benefit is \$329,716 at the Grant Date.
+The Company estimates the fair value of this employee share benefit is \$47,808 at the Grant Date.